 - The Climate Access “Tips and Tools” page features a variety of great recommendations from experts on climate change communication.
 These recommendations are also highly accessible as they are provided in the form of easy-to-use tip sheets.

-- The Talking Climate website provides a variety of great guides for communicating about climate change.
+- The Climate Outreach website provides a variety of great guides for communicating about climate change.
 It also provides a great database of research done on climate communication, a newsletter service, and an informative blog dealing with current issues relating to climate change.